DataMesh-OpenSource/METoolkit/README.md

 ## What's New

 Now Unity 2017 is supported by METoolkit from release version v2.3.0.
-The legacy support for Unity 5.5 is move to another branch '**[METoolkit_2.2_ForUnity5.5.1](https://github.com/DataMesh-OpenSource/METoolkit/tree/METoolkit_2.2_ForUnity5.5.1)**'. **The master branch is only compatible with Unity 2017.** We recommend Unity 2017 when starting a new project.
+The legacy support for Unity 5.5 is moved to another branch '**[METoolkit_2.2_ForUnity5.5.1](https://github.com/DataMesh-OpenSource/METoolkit/tree/METoolkit_2.2_ForUnity5.5.1)**'. **The master branch is only compatible with Unity 2017.** We recommend Unity 2017 when starting a new project.

 ## Components